c12i/react-custom-form/README.md

 ## Demo

 Below is a code snippet on how to use the components.
-You can also check out the [live demo](https://collinsmuriuki.github.io/custom-form/) to try it out.

 ```javascript
 import { Form, Input } from './components'